jsspen/issuu-grabber/README.md

 # ISSUU Grabber
-Save a PDF copy of any ISSUU document
+A quick Python script to save a PDF copy of any ISSUU document

 ## Basic usage
 - Clone or download repo